BrunoWithoutH/BrunoWithoutH/README.md

-## ⚡ Sobre mim
+## ⚡ About:
-👨🏻‍💻 Técnico em Informática pelo IFFar – Frederico Westphalen (3º ano).
+👨🏻‍💻 Computer Technician by Federal Institute of Farroupilha – Frederico Westphalen.
-💻 Curto criar ferramentas open-source e resolver a parte do sistema que ninguém vê, mas todo mundo depende
+💻 I enjoy creating open-source tools and solving the part of the system that no one sees, but everyone depends on.
-🌱 Sempre aberto a colaborar em projetos
+🌱 Always open to collaborating on projects.
-📩 Contato:
+📩 Contact:
  [pinheirobrunoevaristo@gmail.com](mailto:pinheirobrunoevaristo@gmail.com)

 ## 💾 Technologies: